 MOD IAP/46A14/1

-RESOLUTION 70 (REV. DUBAI, 2012)
+RESOLUTION 70 (REV. HAMMAMET, 2016)

 Telecommunication/information and communication technology accessibility for persons with disabilities

-(Johannesburg, 2008; Dubai, 2012)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammament, 2016),

 recognizing

-a) Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference, on telecommunication/information and communication technology (ICT) accessibility for persons with disabilities, including age-related disabilities;
+a) Resolution 175 (Rev. Busan, 2014) of the Plenipotentiary Conference, on telecommunication/information and communication technology (ICT) accessibility for persons with disabilities, including age-related disabilities;

-b) Resolution 58 (Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on access to ICT for persons with disabilities, including persons with age-related disabilities, and WTDC Resolution 70 (Hyderabad, 2010), on a regional initiative for Central and Eastern Europe on "E-accessibility (Internet and digital television) for persons with disabilities";
+b) progress made and ongoing work in ITU including its three Sectors;

-c) the mandate of and work carried by the Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF), and in particular ITU Telecommunication Standardization Sector (ITU-T) actions to increase cooperation with other United Nations organizations and activities, as well as all United Nations specialized agencies, in order to raise awareness about ICT accessibility in the framework of standardization, and ITU-T actions aimed at upholding JCA-AHF;
+c) the mandate of and work carried by ITU, in particular actions of the ITU-T Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF) actions to increase cooperation outside groups such as with other United Nations organizations and activities, and specialized agencies and activities, in order to raise awareness about ICT accessibility in the framework of standardization, and ITU-T actions aimed at upholding JCA-AHF;

-d) studies under ITU-T Question 4/2, on human factors-related issues for improvement of the quality of life through international telecommunications;
+d) studies under ITU-T Question 4/2, on human factors-related issues for improvement of the quality of life through international recognizing the inclusion of human factors in recommendations and technical papers;

-e) studies under ITU-T Question 26/16, on accessibility to multimedia systems and services, including the recent Recommendation ITU-T F.790 on telecommunication accessibility guidelines for older persons and persons with disabilities;
+e) studies under ITU-T Question 26/16, on accessibility to multimedia systems and services, including all Recommendations and technical papers related to accessibility;

-f) studies under Question 20/1 of the ITU Telecommunication Development Sector (ITU-D), on access to telecommunication services for people with disabilities;
+f) studies under Question 2/20 on accessibility to Internet of Things and Smart Cities and including smart homes for independent living;

-g) ongoing work in the ITU Radiocommunication Sector (ITU-R) to bridge the digital disability divide;
+g) studies under Question 7/1 of the ITU Telecommunication Development Sector (ITU-D), on access to telecommunication services for people with disabilities, older persons and those with specific needs;

-h) the publication by the Telecommunication Standardization Advisory Group (TSAG) of the guide for ITU study groups – "Considering End-User Needs in developing Recommendations";
+h) ongoing work in the ITU Radiocommunication Sector (ITU-R) regarding compatibility for wireless hearing aids with spectrum interference;

-i) the creation by ITU-T Study Group 2 of JCA-AHF for the purposes of awareness-raising, advice, assistance, collaboration, coordination and networking;
+i) the publication by the Telecommunication Standardization Advisory Group (TSAG) of the guide for ITU study groups – "Considering End-User Needs in developing Recommendations";

-j) the mandate of and work carried out by ITU-T Study Group 16, the parent group of the Focus Group on Audiovisual Media Accessibility (FG-AVA), meeting the need to make audiovisual means accessible to persons with disabilities;
+j) the continuation of the JCA-AHF under TSAG for the purposes of awareness-raising, advice, assistance, collaboration, coordination and networking with outside groups as per its ToR;

-k) the activity carried out by the Internet Governance Forum Dynamic Coalition on Accessibility and Disability (DCAD) sponsored by the Director of the Telecommunication Standardization Bureau (TSB), and the partnership between ITU-T and DCAD for the purposes of maximizing the benefits for all sectors of the global community of electronic communications and online information through the Internet,
+k) the activity carried out by the Internet Governance Forum Dynamic Coalition on Accessibility and Disability (DCAD) sponsored by the Director of the Telecommunication Standardization Bureau (TSB), and the partnership between ITU-T and DCAD to maximize the benefits for all sectors of the global community of electronic communications and online information through the Internet,

 considering